wp-plugins/wp-cprotext/readme.txt

   displayed on a screen can be copied as simply as hitting a key of your keyboard, whatever the copy protections in place.

-  Therefore, a truely efficient copy protection of images is not possible when it aims at website visitors using a graphical browser.
+  Therefore, a truly efficient copy protection of images is not possible when it aims at website visitors using a graphical browser.

   Protection from web crawlers is something else, and could be integrated in